 SonarQube DB Copy Tool

-The SonarQube DB Copy Tool is available to Enterprise Edition customers.
+The SonarQube DB Copy Tool is available to customers with SonarSource support.

 This tool is provided to help you migrate your SonarQube database from one DB vendor to another.
 If, for instance, you've been using your SonarQube instance with Oracle and you want to migrate to PostgreSQL without loosing your analysis history, the SonarQube DB Copy Tool is what you need.